 In the first part of the film, M is seen writing an obituary for James Bond after his perceived demise, before the film turns into a slow obituary for M herself.
 With an all-around new crew, the question remains: will Daniel Craig play the next James Bond?
 My guess is yes, because as a producer I wouldn’t want to shoot the next film with a completely new team.
 Also, Daniel Craig has given a solid performance, even though he will soon have played in more James Bond films than the number of different facial expressions used by him in these films.
 If somebody is thinking of replacing Daniel Craig, my #1 recommendation is still Eric Bana by the way.

 So is the film worth watching?
 If you are a James Bond fan, yes.
-If you are looking for a good thriller, you will want to check out Argo instead which is also in cinemas now and tells a real story (and which I will review shortly).
+If you are looking for a good thriller, you will want to check out Argo instead.